 It’s just a normal part of childhood — nightmares.
-But who’s the best way to handle nightmares in kids?
+But what’s the best way to handle nightmares in kids?

 Should you ignore them?